AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 A user must be active in order to appear in any type-ahead fields of all other objects when making assignments or sharing them.

-You can deactivate [!UICONTROL user]s from the user page, or as you are editing a user.
+You can deactivate users from the user page, or as you are editing a user.

 For information about deactivating users, see [Deactivate or reactivate a user](../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).

 >[!IMPORTANT]
 >
->If your organization has been onboarded to the Adobe Business Platform, you must deactivate users through the Adobe Admin Console.
+>If your organization has been onboarded to the [!DNL Adobe Business Platform], you must deactivate users through the [!UICONTROL Adobe Admin Console].
 >
->For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>For instructions on deactivating a user in the [!UICONTROL Adobe Admin Console], see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your [!UICONTROL Adobe Admin Console] Administrator.
 >
->For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Business Platform, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).
+>For a list of procedures that differ based on whether your organization has been onboarded to the [!DNL Adobe Business Platform], see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 ## Teams